awkena/qrlabelr/cran-comments.md

 * `iBlock ID` prefix in the iBlock delineated text position truncated to `B` in the `field_label()` function and 'shiny' app.
 * Field plot label option in 'shiny' app now allows users to blank any delineated human-readable text position with NULL text.

-## R CMD check results from the terminal in R
+## R CMD check results from the terminal in R and RStudio

+Status: OK

 0 errors | 0 warnings | 0 notes